alexharri/website/posts/searching-and-navigating-git-commits.md

 <@commit>8fed03e</@> do funky stuff if MPP_ACTIVE is set
 ```

 The commits returned from `git log` are ordered from newest to oldest, which means that `8fed03e` is the first commit in the codebase that mentioned `MPP_ACTIVE`.
-It turns out that commit is exactly the one we were looking for!
+It turns out that `8fed03e` is exactly the commit we're looking for!

 <Image src="~/git-commit-4.png" width={460} />